Unemployment Insurance Handbook for Employers (UCB-201-P)

 The Social Security Act requires that unemployment insurance benefits be promptly paid to an individual when due, but it is the responsibility of the department to ensure that benefits are only paid to those claimants who are eligible.
 To meet this requirement, we must investigate all eligibility issues which could suspend, reduce or cancel benefits, obtaining and recording the information necessary to determine the claimant's eligibility regardless of its source.

-The Department is unaware of eligibility issues unless someone brings them to our attention.
+The department is unaware of eligibility issues unless someone brings them to our attention.
 The claimant is asked questions that would alert us to eligibility issues when (s)he makes an initial claim application and when (s)he files a weekly certification for benefits.
 However, we rely heavily on employers to verify information from the claimant and to bring other eligibility issues to our attention.
 The most common method that employers use to notify us about eligibility issues is completing and returning a required report which includes information about the eligibility issue (see Part 5).
 However, you may call or write to us at any time to raise an eligibility issue.
-The telephone numbers and addresses for our benefit centers are available online at http://dwd.wisconsin.gov/ui201/phone201.htm.
+The telephone numbers and addresses for our benefit centers are available online at https://dwd.wisconsin.gov/ui201/phone201.htm.
 Be sure to include the claimant's social security number and your UI account number in any correspondence.